scania-digital-design-system/sdds/demo/HTML/README.md

 ## You can also download `Live Server` in the extensions if you are using Visual Studio Code

+### Feel free to reach out about improvements in this README

 ### *Happy coding!*